 Of these initiatives, the contacts with member state personnel were seen as the most important avenue for development.
-To assist in this activity the Bi-lateral department of the European Union Division in the FCO was created and this took over responsibility for all the member state embassies and diplomatic posts from the West European Department.
-Thus for the first time all things European were brought within the same command structure.
-The objective of changing public attitudes involved giving a higher profile and larger campaigning role to the position of Minister of State Europe in the FCO and the creation of a Public Diplomacy Unit in its EU (Internal) department.
+To assist in this activity the Bilateral Department of the European Union Division in the FCO was created and this took over responsibility for all the member state embassies and diplomatic posts from the West European Department.
+Thus for the first time all things EU were brought within the same command structure.
+This basic structure was maintained and augmented in reorganisations in 2002 and 2004 as the FCO moved over from a Command structure to a more fluid system based on Directorates organised more around themes or tasks than geographic areas.
+Under these changes the Bilateral Department ceased to exist and its activities were distributed across the relevant units of the EU Directorate.
+The aim of this was to create closer integration between the various EU activities in the FCO and in particular to ensure that each sub-section dealt with both the bilateral and substantive aspects relating to their area of responsibility.

+The objective of changing public attitudes involved giving a higher profile and larger campaigning role to the position of Minister of State Europe in the FCO and the creation of a Public Diplomacy function largely located in its EU (Internal) Department.
 This unit was also given the task of monitoring the bilateral contacts programme.
-The whole effort was and is overseen by an inter-departmental committee, MINECOR, chaired by the Minister of State Europe, which draws together all the Departmental ministers responsible for Europe plus the Europe ministers from the devolved administrations.
-The committee meets about once every six weeks and amongst other matters examines the progress of the bi-lateral contacts programme.
-It reports directly to the Prime Minister.
+The whole effort was overseen by an inter-departmental committee, MINECOR, chaired by the Minister of State Europe, which draws together all the Departmental ministers responsible for Europe plus the Europe ministers from the devolved administrations.
+The committee initially met about once every six weeks and amongst other matters examined the progress of the bilateral contacts programme.
+It still reports directly to the Prime Minister though now meets on a less frequent basis.

 The Step Change programme did not address the issue of how best to ensure a strategic approach to Europe.
-Unlike previous administrations the Blair administration was not deeply divided over Europe so overall European strategy questions could be drawn together at the ministerial level.
+Unlike its predecessors the Blair administration was not deeply divided over Europe, so overall European strategy questions could be drawn together at the ministerial level.
 Initially this seems to have been largely handled through ad hoc meetings involving the Prime Minister and his EU advisers and the Foreign Secretary and other relevant ministers.
 It was not significantly developed in the Cabinet's European Policy (EP) Committee chaired by the Foreign Secretary.
-However, the need to prepare for an eventual decision and possible actions on UK's approach to the EURO led to the creation in June 2003 of a cabinet committee on European Strategy (EUS).
+However, the need to prepare for an eventual decision and possible actions on UK membership of the EURO led to the creation in June 2003 of a cabinet committee on European Strategy (EUS).
 This is chaired by the Prime Minister and serviced by the Economic and Domestic Affairs Secretariat.
 Its remit is "to oversee the Government's European strategy, including preparations for UK entry into the single currency, progress on the inter-governmental Conference on the future of Europe and the presentation of the Government's European policy".
-Of course the committee was also created to draw the EURO policy out of the closed confines of the Treasury and the Chancellor of the Exchequer
+The committee was also intended to draw policy on the EURO out of the closed confines of the Treasury and the Chancellor of the Exchequer.